azizmousa/compiler/README.md

 $ ./compiler [INPUT_TYPE][INIPUT_PATH][CONFIDANCE]
 ```

-1-[INPUT_TYPE] (required) :=> there are two parameters -p or -d
+1- [INPUT_TYPE] (required) :=> there are two parameters -p or -d
 	>use -p if you want detect the objects using nural network (fast but less accurate)
 	>use -d if you want detect the objects using image processing but it required symmetric image (time longer but more accurate)

-2-[INPUT_PATH] (required):=> you can enter multiple image paths separated by space or path to directory the containe multiple images or just single image.
+2- [INPUT_PATH] (required):=> you can enter multiple image paths separated by space or path to directory the containe multiple images or just single image.

-3-[CONFIDANCE] :=> select the confidance that you want but should be between [0.0:1.0] the deafault "0.30"
+3- [CONFIDANCE] :=> select the confidance that you want but should be between [0.0:1.0] the deafault "0.30"

 ### Example

--lets suppose we have file "/home/Downloads/test.jpg" and want to process this file with confidance 50%
+- lets suppose we have file "/home/Downloads/test.jpg" and want to process this file with confidance 50%

 ```
 $ ./compiler -p /home/Downloads/test.jpg 0.50